thingsboard/thingsboard.github.io/_includes/templates/install/ubuntu-queue-aws-sqs.md

 ```
 {: .copy-code}

 Add the following lines to the configuration file.
-Don’t forget to replace "YOUR_KEY", "YOUR_SECRET" with your **real AWS SQS IAM user credentials** and "YOUR_REGION" with your **real AWS SQS account region:**
+Don't forget to replace "YOUR_KEY", "YOUR_SECRET" with your **real AWS SQS IAM user credentials** and "YOUR_REGION" with your **real AWS SQS account region:**

 ```bash
 export TB_QUEUE_TYPE=aws-sqs